 Our staff provide excellent pastoral support to the children in their care through kindness, empathy and compassion.
 Teachers are approachable and supportive.
 The Royal School’s affirmative culture results in secure and confident children who are well-placed to achieve highly.

-Class teachers are primarily responsible for the pastoral care of their pupils, although all Prep School staff know all the children well and are ready to help with any problems which may arise.
-Our pupils know that staff members are available to support them in times of challenge or difficulty and the Prep School Head of Pastoral Care is on hand to support further, along with the School Nurse.
+Class teachers are primarily responsible for the pastoral care of their pupils, although all Lower School staff know all the children well and are ready to help with any problems which may arise.
+Our pupils know that staff members are available to support them in times of challenge or difficulty and the Pastoral Care Team is on hand to support further, along with the School Nurse.
 The School's Counsellor is a further support if appropriate.
 Children regularly have the opportunity to discuss any matters of concern.
-New joiners to the Prep School are assigned a ‘buddy’ to help them settle in and our small class sizes ensure they are quick to feel at home.
+New joiners are assigned a ‘buddy’ to help them settle in and our small class sizes ensure they are quick to feel at home.

 The School Nurse

-We have a school nurse working across both school sites and they are on hand to provide both first aid and pastoral care.
+We have a school nurse on-site and they are on hand to provide both first aid and pastoral care.

 Responsibility and Recognition

 At the beginning of the year, pupils work closely with their class teachers to agree their Class Charters.
 Each form has its own Charter which expresses the attitudes and behaviours that the children feel are essential to a positive learning environment.
 Good, polite and positive behaviour is rewarded through house points and class points.

 Each week, one child from each class is also rewarded with the class ‘star’ badge award.
 This is based on the school’s values which are at the heart of what we do: curiosity, courage, creativity, collaboration, commitment, compassion and confidence.